The trial

 The trial seeks to protect environmental water from the northern to the southern Murray–Darling Basin by protecting environmental water recovered in the northern Basin when it arrives in the Menindee Lakes.

-The environmental inflow is additional water that would not have reached Menindee Lakes without the active management rules introduced in December 2020.
+The environmental inflow is additional water that would not have reached Menindee Lakes without the water recovery in the northern basin and without active management rules which were introduced in December 2020.
 To date, water users in the Murray and Lower Darling water sources have benefited from this additional water.
 Under the trial, the additional water is recognised and protected for the environment.

-The trial is testing water accounting arrangements to protect environmental water into Menindee Lakes, the key gap in protection from the northern to southern Basin, while ensuring no impact to other entitlement holders.
+The trial is testing water accounting arrangements to protect the AEW arriving at Menindee Lakes, the key gap in protection from the northern to southern Basin, while ensuring no impact to other entitlement holders.

 In November 2025, the Basin Officials Committee approved the trial arrangements until 30 June 2028.
 The committee facilitates cooperation and coordination between the Commonwealth, the Basin states and the Murray–Darling Basin Authority in funding works and managing the Basin water and other natural resources.